rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 other words, that it does not loose messages.

 Not all applications requires the same level of resiliency, or message delivery guarantee or tolerance to downtime.
-For this reason, we are going to create different kinds of consumer and producer applications, where each type gives us certain level of resiliency and/or guarantee of delivery.
+For this reason, we are going to create [different kinds of consumer and producer applications](#application-types), where each type gives us certain level of resiliency and/or guarantee of delivery.
+And then we are going to [test](#testing-applications) them against various [failure scenarios](#failure-scenarios).

-On the [first section](#application-types), we introduce various types of applications attending to the their level of resiliency and guarantee of delivery.
-And on the [second section](#testing-applications), we test those applications from two angles: resiliency and guarantee of delivery.

 **Table of content**